 Review Date: September 28, 2015

-Let’s get the most important question out of the way: how is the image quality?
-Since the AIR A01 is a mirrorless camera as good as any that Olympus has made, retaining the same image sensor and image processing in other Olympus mirrorless cameras, you can expect the same great image quality.
+Since the AIR A01 uses the same image sensor and image processing technology Olympus uses in its professional and enthusiast mirrorless cameras, you can expect the same great image quality.

 The Olympus AIR A01 features its M43 mount that accepts lenses from Olympus and Panasonic, as well as from thrid parties.
 In addition, you can screw on an appropriate lens adapter to use lenses from other camera manufacturers as well as vintage lenses.
 The focal length multiplier is 2x.
 In the above picture, we show the coverage for the M.Zuiko ED 14-42mm F3.5-5.6 EZ [28-84mm equiv.] kit lens.
 This lens is not optically image stabilized.

 Closest focusing distance for the M.Zuiko ED 14-42mm F3.5-5.6 EZ is 20 cm (7.87″) at wide-angle and 25 cm (9.8″) at tele.
 As you can see from the image above, this is not much of a macro.
 For real close-up photography, you would want to choose a dedicated macro lens such as the M.Zuiko ED 60mm f2.8 Macro.

 AF is contrast-detect.
 It is fast and works very well in good lighting.
 In low-light, the camera may hunt a bit before locking focus, depending on the contrast of your subject.

 As the above two pictures show, the White Balance settings are not quite accurate indoors under artificial lighting.
 There is no Manual WB.